mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 ```

 When I started looking at call chains for individual entries I discovered that
-many of them go through `KeyedLoadIC_Megamorphic` into
+many of them pass through `KeyedLoadIC_Megamorphic` into
 `SourceMapConsumer_parseMappings`.

 ```console